Skip to content

 • Elevate requests must be made even when using caching.

-• Event notifications must always be sent with the visitor's session key.
+• For identified sessions, event notifications must be sent with the visitor's session key.

 • In production, notify = false must not be used with the intent of limiting session volume.